Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Experiments

-\textbf{Effectiveness of style guidance.} From Figure~\ref{fig:generation_ab}, it is evident to see that without style condition, Diff-Oracle generates scanned images with incongruous style, presenting various artifacts (the 4th and 6th images) and fog effects (the 1st, 7th and 9th images).
-The main reason for this can be summarized as follows: without the guidance of style, the model does not have a clear direction for generation.
+From Fig.~\ref{fig:generation_ab}, it is evident to see that without style condition (the ``w/o style" column), Diff-Oracle generates scanned images with incongruous style and various artifacts.
+The main reason for this can be summarized as follows: without the guidance of style, the model does not have a clear direction for style generation.
 In addition, due to the discrepancy between the domains of pseudo and real handprinted data, the model trained on pseudo handprints exhibits limited generalizability to real handprint data.
 As a result, the quality of the generated data falls below acceptable levels.
 Its higher FID value in Table~\ref{ablation_study}, i.e., 174.77, further affirmed this inadequacy.
-In addition, consistent results are observed in terms of recognition accuracy.
-The generated data does not improve the recognition performance as much as Diff-oracle and even has some negative impact on the total recognition accuracy.
+Compared to the results of the baseline model (the ``No Aug" row), we can see the generated data without style control (the ``w/o style" row) does not improve the recognition performance effectively.